 - Type: The object type that the attribute represents.
 After the attribute has been created the type can be changed by clicking on the Type drop down.
 The selected object type will create a new attribute of generic type Attribute<T> where T is the object type.
 If a custom attribute type is selected then it will not be a generic type.

 Important: New types can be added to the Types drop down.
+To do so go to Tools -> Opsive -> Unit Options and add your custom type.
 More details on this can be found within the Attributes page.

 - Variant: The Variant option has three values:

 - Inherit: The attribute value will be determined by the parent attribute.

 - Override: The attribute value will be determined by the specified value.

 - Modify: The attribute value will be determined by a formula.
 See the Modify Variant section of the documentation for more details.

 - Pre-evaluate: This toggle can be accessed from the cog button on the top right of the attribute view.
 If an attribute is pre-evaluated then the attribute value will be cached and will not be recomputed every time it is accessed.
 This is most apparent when the Variant value is set to Modify.